 Bonnie MacGregor, 2018

-HUUF is exactly what I was looking for: a community working together to love and support one another.
+HUUF is exactly what I was looking for: a community dedicated to loving and supporting one another.
 The members and friends here are helping each other to live in the most kind, honest, and healthy way.
-HUUF has also created the exact kind of environment I want to raise my son in.
-The religious education program even offers age-appropriate human sexuality courses from preschool through high school which cover so much more than just the bees and birds but still views parents/caregivers as child’s primary educator.
-I know sex (let alone human connection) is not always a popular and thoroughly covered subject in school curriculums, which only makes me that much more thankful for this program and its ability to help navigate that part of parenthood.
-The fellowship has already provided so much to me and my family in the short amount of time we’ve been here, and I look forward to many more years of friendships and growth.
+They value curiosity, diversity, and interdependence, which is important to me as a parent to have my boy see those values modeled in others besides his parents.
+The Fellowship has already provided so much to me and my family in the short amount of time we’ve been here, and I look forward to many more years of friendships and growth.
 (Pictured below is Rebekah and Hart’s son Ezra painting in RE)

 Rebekah Paez, 2018